-- Talk to your instructor to help you decide about the best postures for you.
+- Talk to your instructor to help you decide about the best prenatal Yoga poses for you.

 - Don’t try to overdo.
 Even if you’re feeling good, do not go further.
 Always pay close attention to your body.
 If you experience any kind of pain or other signs, stop and let your health care provider know about it.

 It is always good to remember that the hormone Relaxin is produced abundantly during pregnancy.
 It rises during the first trimester and the third trimester.
 This hormone has a diverse range of effects, including the production and remodeling of collagen, increasing the elasticity of your muscles, tendons, ligaments, and tissues of the birth canal in view of delivery.
 This remodeling of collagen is not by itself associated with problems; however, adding more stress to its effects might cause long-term injuries.

 When to start Prenatal Yoga?

 The best time to start yoga if you’ve never done it before is in the second trimester, around 14 weeks.

 Yoga guidelines advise you not to try postures in the first trimester if you’re not used to them.

 There’s no evidence that doing yoga, or any other exercise, in the first trimester will harm your pregnancy.
 But, to be on the safe side, some yoga teachers will recommend that you don’t practice yoga for the first three months.